Toshi (musician): 2010–present: Renewed solo career

 In 2016, Toshi became sound producer for Fuji TV's game company Fuji Games.
 He created "Crystal Memories" as the theme song for their 2017 smartphone video game Ordinal Strata.
 In 2018, Toshi made his voice acting debut in the game voicing a version of himself.
 He also collaborated with hip-hop artist AK-69 on the rapper's digital single "Brave".
 On September 3, he released a food book titled Sweets Memory, Gâteau Chocolate (スイーツメモリー ガトーショコラ ダァ, Suītsu Memorī Gatō Shokorada).
 In September, it was announced that Toshi had signed with Universal Music Group, where he would release a cover album titled Im a Singer on November 28.
 It was his first album to be released on a major record label in 20 years.
 A second cover album, Im a Singer Vol. 2, was released on December 4, 2019.

 In 2019, Toshi made an appearance as a guest artist at the annual touring ice show Fantasy on Ice.
-His opening performance to "A Cruel Angel's Thesis" from the anime series Neon Genesis Evangelion in Kobe and Toyama attracted international media attention.
-Notable was also his live music collaboration with figure skater and two-time Olympic champion, Yuzuru Hanyu, to the songs "Masquerade" and "Crystal Memories".
-Since their first encounter at Fantasy on Ice, Toshi has expressed his admiration for Hanyu on multiple occasions and rooted for him to succeed at the 2022 Winter Olympics in Beijing.
+His opening performance of "A Cruel Angel's Thesis" from the anime series Neon Genesis Evangelion in Kobe and Toyama attracted international media attention.
+Also notable was his live music collaboration with figure skater and two-time Olympic champion Yuzuru Hanyu to his songs "Masquerade" and "Crystal Memories".
+Toshi wrote "Be Alright", which was released digitally in April 2020, to be the theme song of the TV drama Guilty: Kono Koi wa Tsumi Desu ka?.
+In addition to marking the first time he wrote for a drama, it was also his first original song released on a major record label in 22 years.

 Im a Singer Vol. 3 was released on September 28, 2022.
 Unlike Toshi's two previous cover albums, it features an original composition, "Hazakura", and a duet with Kanji Ishimaru.
+Toshi returned the favor in 2024, dueting with Ishimaru on "Dai Tokai" for his album With Friends.